2,000sf Prehistoric Carnivores

 Come face to face with Prehistoric Carnivores, infamous hunters that devour their prey.
 The majority of scientists consider the Mosasaurus, Tyrannosaurus rex, and Deinonychus to be predators; but whether or not they are scavengers instead of, or in addition to, predators is a matter of debate.
 Analyze these creatures and partake in the scientific discussion: predators and/or scavengers?

 Keep an eye out for the oceanic Mosasaurus lurking in the shadows, waiting to ambush its next meal.
 Witness a pack of Deinonychus feasting on a Tenontosaurus carcass marred by lacerations, while a ferocious Tyrannosaurus rex protects its Triceratops prey in North America.
 Quickly walk past a dead herbivorous Protoceratops in Asia before its predator spots a new feeding opportunity.

 This delicious adventure satisfies all appetites!

-Three Deinonychus feast on a Tenontosaurus carcass after killing the prey with powerful slashes of their claws.
+A pack of Deinonychus feast on a Tenontosaurus carcass with their powerful claws.